SeanKilleen/seankilleen.github.io/_posts/2020-06-24-solved-blazor-identityserver-500-30-error-ancm-issue.md

 ### Give it a spin!

-Open up the application in Azure, annnd success. :)
+Open up the application in Azure, annnd success. :smile:

 I hope this helps someone out.
 Happy coding!